Ad Noctum: Chapter 7

 Rush sighed, then leaned his head against Volker’s shoulder.

 “Yeah,” Telford said.
 “No new devices.
-The only ones on the ship are the one on the bridge, and Dale’s communications sphere.
+The only ones on the ship are the one on the bridge and Dale’s communications sphere.
 We’re back in hyperspace.”

 “Felicitations,” Rush said dryly.
 “Be sure you tell Kiva just how on fire I set everything.”

-“Thanks,” Volker said dryly.
+“Thanks,” Volker said dully.

-“You give him a hard time?”
-Telford asked, looking at Rush.
-“Shout some more Ancient at him, maybe?”
+“Shout some Ancient at him, maybe?”

 “Fuck off, David,” Rush said.
 “No clue what you’re referring to.”

-“You’re mistaken,” Rush replied lazily, watching Telford through half-lidded eyes.
+“You’re mistaken,” Rush replied lazily.

 “I heard you,” Telford replied.
 “You said you’d keep me informed.”

-“I want a knife,” Volker said.
+“I want a knife,” Volker interrupted.

 They both stared at him.